 Because environmental changes and developments can impact upon a variety of organisations in a particular locality they can create fertile ground for collaboration.
 Some boards are primarily reactive and defensive.
 They cooperate when they feel they are being adversely effected or have interests to defend.
 Is your board missing opportunities to collaborate for positive reasons?
-Should you be more proactive in pursuing opportunities that require the complementary qualities that working with others can assemble, or the critical mass that it can create?
+Should you be more proactive in pursuing opportunities that require the complementary qualities that working with others can assemble, or the critical mass that it can create (Coulson-Thomas, 2014)?

 Are we taking a sufficiently long-term and strategic view of environment issues, challenges and opportunities?
-Do we have obligations to future generations of stakeholders?
+Do we accept the social responsibility of business and believe that we have obligations to future generations of stakeholders (Bowen, 1953)?
 If so, how do we weigh them?
 Can we cope with the challenges and address the opportunities with our current capabilities, collaborative partners and existing legal and regulatory requirements?
 What changes are required?
 Where, when and to whom should we communicate our suggestions for reform?